JonathanFadera/Horiseon-Refactor/README.md

 ## How to Contribute

-If you created an application or package and would like other developers to contribute to it, you can include guidelines for how to do so.
-The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.
+ If you want to contribute to my package, feel free to do so.
+Just follow this link [Contributor Covenant](https://www.contributor-covenant.org/) for guidelines.

 ## Tests